jecolon/cow_list/README.md

 # cow_list
 ## ⚠️ Attention! cow_list has moved to Codeberg!
 Visit the repo at: https://codeberg.org/dude_the_builder/cow_list and update your dependencies!
-This GitHub repo will be deleted on September 30, 2023 11:59 PM (AST-4).
+The source code on this GitHub repo will be removed on September 30, 2023 11:59 PM (AST-4), leaving only instructions on how to find the project on Codeberg.org and integrate it into your project.

 cow_list provides a Copy-on-Write list / slice implementation for Zig.